bitcointranscripts/bitcointranscripts/brink/the-bitcoin-development-podcast/mempool-ancestors-and-descendants.md

 Okay, so we have this graph and we care about performance as you search through it.
 Miners care about performance, but also other full nodes on the network care about performance because they are also doing updates to their mempool.
-So for example, a bit 125 replacement transaction might push out a bunch of transactions from the mempool.
+So for example, a BIP125 replacement transaction might push out a bunch of transactions from the mempool.
 You might have a chain of transactions, A, B, C, D, E, and then A2 conflicts with A, and so you then need to remove B, C, D, E as well as removing A, because say now they depend on something that's no longer in the mempool.

 Speaker 0: 00:12:21